Donald Rumsfeld: Iraq War

 On July 24, 2003, at a press conference at the Pentagon, Rumsfeld commented on the release of photographs of the deceased sons of Saddam Hussein, Uday Hussein and Qusay Hussein.
 "It is not a practice that the United States engages in on a normal basis," Rumsfeld said.
 "I honestly believe that these two are particularly bad characters and that it's important for the Iraqi people to see them, to know they're gone, to know they're dead, and to know they're not coming back."
 Rumsfeld also said, "I feel it was the right decision, and I'm glad I made it."

 In October 2003, Rumsfeld approved a secret Pentagon "roadmap" on public relations, calling for "boundaries" between information operations abroad and the news media at home.
 The Roadmap advances a policy according to which as long as the U.S. government does not intentionally target the American public, it does not matter that psychological operations reach the American public.

 On December 14, 2003, Rumsfeld in an interview with journalist Lesley Stahl on 60 Minutes after U.S. forces captured Saddam Hussein in Operation Red Dawn, stated, "Here was a man who was photographed hundreds of times shooting off rifles and showing how tough he was, and in fact, he wasn't very tough, he was cowering in a hole in the ground, and had a pistol and didn't use it, and certainly did not put up any fight at all.
 I think that ... he resulted in the death of an awful lot of Iraqi people, in the last analysis, he seemed not terribly brave."

 As Secretary of Defense, Rumsfeld was deliberate in crafting the public message from the Department of Defense.
 People will "rally" to the word "sacrifice", Rumsfeld noted after a meeting.
 "They are looking for leadership.
 Sacrifice = Victory."
 In May 2004, Rumsfeld considered whether to redefine the war on terrorism as a fight against "worldwide insurgency".
 He advised aides "to test what the results could be" if the war on terrorism were renamed.
 Rumsfeld also ordered specific public Pentagon attacks on and responses to U.S. newspaper columns that reported the negative aspects of the war.

 During Rumsfeld's tenure, he regularly visited U.S. troops stationed in Iraq.

-The Australia Broadcasting Corporation reported that though Rumsfeld didn't specify a withdrawal date for troops in Iraq, "He says it would be unrealistic to wait for Iraq to be peaceful before removing U.S. led forces from the country, adding that Iraq had never been peaceful and perfect."
+The Australian Broadcasting Corporation reported that though Rumsfeld didn't specify a withdrawal date for troops in Iraq, "He says it would be unrealistic to wait for Iraq to be peaceful before removing U.S. led forces from the country, adding that Iraq had never been peaceful and perfect."